 This time, the American Association of Private Lenders (AAPL) launched a letter-writing and call campaign, asking private lenders to contact the governor’s office with their position on the bills.

-“Governor Scott told us that our informational letter to his office was one of his primary reasons to veto,” said Linda Hyde, managing director of AAPL.
+“Governor Scott told us that our informational letter to his office was one of his primary reasons to require modifications – or he’d veto,” said Linda Hyde, managing director of AAPL.
 “Being able to pinpoint this outcome to our action as an association put our status as an advocate in the spotlight.”

 While government may not intend to specifically regulate and create undue hardship for the small businesses that make up the private lending industry, it cannot safeguard the interests of a group it either doesn’t understand or doesn’t know exists.
 Before the contact campaign, Governor Scott had no idea of the size and scope of the private lending industry in Florida or the unintended consequences of legislators’ overbroad prospective regulation.
 AAPL’s success was in providing the right information to the right person at the right time.